selcukdurukan/AmadeusFlightSearch/README.md

 1. After completing the prerequisites, start by downloading the repository to your local machine.
 2. Next, ensure that ports 8080, 8081, 8082, and 8888 are available.
 3. Then, run the services in the following order: config-server, auths-service, airports-service, and flights-service.
-4. To perform operations, register through the authentication service, and then log in using your email and password at http://localhost:8080/swagger-ui/index.html#/
+4. To perform operations, register through the auths-service http://localhost:8080/swagger-ui/index.html#/, and then log in using your email and password at to get your JWT Token.
    Finally, if desired, you can monitor and interact with other APIs using Swagger at http://localhost:8081/swagger-ui/index.html#/ and http://localhost:8082/swagger-ui/index.html#/ .

 ## On docker